gabrielweyer/nuggets/docs/windbg/write-dump-azure-app-service.md

 # Write a memory dump in an Azure App Service

 When a web app becomes unresponsive and you can't find any evidence by reviewing the logs, event viewer etc. it is critical to write a memory bump before restarting the application.
-It only takes a few minutes and can be downloaded and analysed at a later stage.
+It only takes a few minutes and the dump can be downloaded and analysed at a later stage.

 ## Launch the Kudu console